AnalogJ/thesparktree-blog/_posts/2017-11-13-you-dont-know-jenkins-part-3.md

 - Whitelist each and every method that you use.
 If you make heavy use of Groovy shortcut methods in `DefaultGroovyMethods` (like `.any` `.each`, `.find`) you'll want to take a look at my [Jenkins init.d script](https://github.com/AnalogJ/you-dont-know-jenkins-init/blob/master/5000.script-approval.groovy#L15-L23) that automatically whitelists them all.
 - Global Shared Libraries.
-I'll talk about this more in Part 4 *(Coming soon)*, but Global Pipeline Libraries are assumed to be trusted, and as such any methods (no matter how dangerous) are not subject to the Jenkins security sandbox.
+I'll talk about this more in a future post, but Global Pipeline Libraries are assumed to be trusted, and as such any methods (no matter how dangerous) are not subject to the Jenkins security sandbox.

 ---